openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 * as an extension (supported today), or
 * included, but inactive, in the base image

-Configuration of the RHEL-HA components will be via one or more MachineConfigs, and will require RedFish details to have been collected by the installer.
+Configuration of the RHEL-HA components will be via one or more `MachineConfig`s, and will require RedFish details to have been collected by the installer.
 Sensible defaults will be chosen where possible, and user customization only where absolutely necessary.

 Tools for extracting support information (must-gather tarballs) will be updated to gather relevant logs for triaging issues.